DanielTeruel/ad-migration-azure/01-onprem/app01/README.md

 ```

 **Why exclude System State?**
-The goal is a lightweight application backup — web files, code and database.
+The goal is a lightweight application backup — web files, code, and database.
 A full System State backup would include the entire Windows OS configuration, significantly increasing backup size and time without adding value for this specific recovery scenario.

-**Migration target:** Recovery Services Vault + MARS Agent
+**Migration target:** Recovery Services Vault (Azure Backup for SQL Server)

 ## Running Services